varun-heman/open-court-data-india/README.md

 A collection of scrapers and tools for accessing Indian court data.

+## Disclaimer

+**IMPORTANT NOTICE**: The author takes no responsibility for the quality and performance of this code.
+All data obtained through these scrapers is the respective copyright of its owner.
+The author claims ownership only of the code, not the data.
+Use at your own risk.

 ## Implementation Status

 The following table shows the implementation status of scrapers for various Indian courts: